Tamookk/Java-Test/README.md

 ### Overall Program:

- * Split main GUI components into separate classes/files to clean up the program.

- * All callbacks so card selection lists are repopulated when the program is opened and when a new card is created (requires splitting GUI components into separate classes).

- * Improve how card combo box models are created.

- * Implement file saving with SQL (very important)

 * Fun stuff not really needed but anyway:
  	* Toolbar
  	* File choosing box, so user can choose which save file to load into the program.